JackEdwardLyons/jacklyons-me-beta/content/pages/index.md

           fast and absolutely embodies the startup mentality.
 Jack is a highly proficient front-end developer and has a great handle on the Vue JS framework.
-      - author: 'Phil Lascala, Founder of Evac Guide'
+      - author: "Phil Lascala, Founder of Evac Guide"
         avatar: images/Screen Shot 2021-04-22 at 7.17.20 pm.png
         avatar_alt: Aubrey Hoover's photo
         content: >-